 In Jeremiah 29, the prophet is writing a letter to the Jewish exiles in Babylon with words from the Lord about their situation.
 You see, God had placed his people in a very difficult situation.
 He literally gave power to King Nebuchadnezzar to conquer them and to carry them off to Babylon.
-In fact, He even told the Jews, through the Prophet Jeremiah, that they were going to be there for awhile – serving the King, then the King’s son and then his grandson (Jeremiah 27:4-7).
+In fact, He even told the Jews, through the Prophet Jeremiah, that they were going to be there for awhile – serving the King, the King’s son, and then his grandson (Jeremiah 27:4-7).

 Many Christians know this chapter because of Jeremiah 29:11 where the Lord tells the Jews that He has plans for them – great plans – “plans to prosper you and not to harm you, plans to give you hope and a future”.

 I have long thought and prayed about this particular verse, and it has given me, and many others, much comfort.
 Through these words, I know that God is faithful to His people and that even with all of our current trouble and pain, we can trust that the Lord has a plan for us.
 God is good.